daurnimator/lua-http/doc/index.md

 ### `request.proxy` <!-- --> {#http.request.proxy}

 Specifies the a proxy that the request will be made through.
-The value should be a uri or `false` to turn off proxying for the request.
+The value should be a URI or `false` to turn off proxying for the request.

 ### `request.headers` <!-- --> {#http.request.headers}